L2XGNN: Learning to Explain Graph Neural Networks: Introduction

 With this work, we bring the L2X paradigm to graph representation learning.
 The important ingredient is a recently proposed method for computing gradients of an expectation over a complex exponential family distribution~\citep{niepert21imle}.
 The method facilitates approximate gradient backpropagation for models combining continuously differentiable GNNs with a black-box solver of combinatorial problems defined on graphs.
 Crucially, this allows us to learn to sample subgraphs with beneficial properties such as being connected and sparse.
 Contrary to prior work, this also creates a dependency between the random variables representing the presence of edges.
 The proposed framework \exgnn, therefore, learns to select explanatory subgraph motifs and uses \emph{these and only these motifs} for its message-passing operations.
 To the best of our knowledge, this is the first method for learning to explain on standard GNNs.
 The proposed framework is extensible as it can work with any optimization algorithm for graphs imposing properties on the sampled subgraphs.

 We compare two different sampling strategies for obtaining sparse subgraph explanations resulting from two optimization problems on graphs: (1) the maximum-weight $k$-edge subgraph and (2) the maximum-weight $k$-edge connected subgraph problem.
-We show empirically that \exgnn when combined with a base GNN does not lose accuracy on several benchmark datasets.
+In line with \citet{faber2021comparing}, we decided to focus on explaining edges since the latter provide a more fine-grained information compared to nodes.
+We show empirically that \exgnn, when combined with a base GNN, does not lose accuracy on several benchmark datasets.
 Moreover, we evaluate the explanations quantitatively and qualitatively.
 We also analyze the ability of \exgnn to help in detecting shortcut learning which can be used for debugging the GNN.
-Given the characteristics of the proposed method, our work improves model interpretability and increases the clarity of known black-box models as GNNs while maintaining competitive predictive capabilities.
+Given the characteristics of the proposed method, our work improves model interpretability and increases the clarity of known black-box models, as GNNs, while maintaining competitive predictive capabilities.